 We all know media works on creating sensationalism.
 The more you watch and listen to financial media, the more emotional and less rational decisions, you are bound to make.

 3 tips by the authors really help in this respect.
 First, remember all forecasting is noise.
 Nobody can predict which way the market goes, so don’t waste your time on that.

 Second, ignore the hustle.
 Know that investing is a long drawn-out slow game.
 For all cricket lovers, it’s a test match and not a T-20.
 If anyone tells you they can make you rich quick, run Forrest run!

 Third, be skeptical and do your own research.
 Invest some time and if need be in educating yourself.
 Always do your own research before making any investment decision.

 Mastering your emotions will help you to master your investments.
-We humans are an emotional lot and most investment decisions are also guided by those emotions.
+We, humans, are an emotional lot and most investment decisions are also guided by those emotions.
 Fortunately, there’s been some research which shines the light on some of those emotions and it’s repercussions.
-Educate yourself with it and your rational side could end up winning more often.
+Educate yourself about it and your rational side could end up winning more often.